logicalperson0/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3. The file strspn is  a function that gets the length of a prefix substring

 4. The file strpbrk isa function that searches a string for any of a set of bytes

+5. The file strstr is a function that locates a substring.